The Best Desktops for Photo Editing [April 2020]

 In fact, even if you do most of your edits on a laptop, it’s important to be able to compare the final result on a desktop using a slightly different processor and graphics card, in order to ensure that your work translates properly on different machines.
 So if you’re interested in either beginning or furthering a career having anything to do with graphic design or photo editing, here are some of the best desktop computers money can buy.

-Anyone looking for the perfect photo editing machine doesn’t have to turn to clunky tower desktops that require additional monitors and accessories.
+If you’re starting completely from scratch, without a monitor, a keyboard and mouse, or speakers, you’ll probably want to look for an all-in-one option, which grants you access to a powerful computer without the compromises of a tower desktop.
 Dell’s All-in-One Inspiron PC is the perfect computer in this category, because it includes everything you need to get started with your photo work.
-Since the hardware is built into the 24″ monitor, along with an included mouse and keyboard, there’s nothing else to buy once this computer arrives at your house.
+Since the hardware is built into the 27″ monitor, along with an included mouse and keyboard, there’s nothing else to buy once this computer arrives at your house.

-Powering that 1080p display is a quad-core 8th-gen Intel Core i7-8700T clocked at 2.64 GHz.
+Powering that 1080p display is a quad-core 10th-gen Intel Core i5-10210U.
 It’s not the most powerful processor on the market, but it’s more than enough for running Photoshop or other photo editing software.
-More important than that processor, of course, is the 16GB of RAM included to help manage your work as you edit photos.
-If you’re working with larger photo files, including RAW file formats, you’ll want to make sure you have at least 16GB of RAM, so seeing this AIO model from Dell come standard with 16GB is fantastic.
-Just as important is the included storage, and while the 1TB HDD isn’t the fastest in the world, it thankfully includes a 512GB SSD for speedy boot times and application launching.
+More important than that processor, of course, is the 32GB of RAM included to help manage your work as you edit photos.
+If you’re working with larger photo files, including RAW file formats, you’ll want to make sure you have at least 16GB of RAM, so seeing this AIO model from Dell come with double that is fantastic.
+Just as important is the included storage, and while the 1TB HDD isn’t the fastest in the world, it thankfully includes a 256GB SSD for speedy boot times and application launching.

 On the back of the device is your port selection, an important piece of any computer.
 It’s a solid lineup for any PC in 2020, though we wish every USB port supported 3.0 speeds.
 Instead, you’ll find two USB 2.0 ports, two USB 3.1 ports along with a USB 3.1 port with Power Sharing, and a single USB Type C port.
 There’s two HDMI ports—one HDMI-in port and one HDMI-out port—a headphone and microphone jack, an audio line out, an ethernet port, and most importantly, a 3-in-1 card reader that supports SD, SDHC, and SDXC cards.
 There’s also a webcam along the top of the device.